 P.S.
 Here is an annotated list of some of the non-mapping apps that were suggested by folks on the BackpackingLight.com forums.

 Regardless of which app you choose, there are a few considerations for using an iPhone in the backcountry.

 - Data - When you have a WIFI connection, download the map content (and trail data if you have it) that you’ll need while hiking.
 Your iPhone can get GPS signal in the woods, but you will be unlikely to reach the Internet for data.

 - Battery Life - Manage your battery life.
 Day hikers can get away without taking special steps to tend the battery life, but for multi-day trips, you must tend to these things.
-This article closes with detailed instructions on how to maximize battery life, because we think that’s the true crux of the issue.
+This article closes with detailed instructions on how to maximize battery life.

 - OpenStreetMap - Spend an hour learning about OpenStreetMap (aka OSM).